twbs/bootstrap-server/README.md

 #### No longer maintained

-The Bootstrap server is now handled via all client-side JavaScript within the main Bootstrap rpeo.
+The Bootstrap server is now handled via all client-side JavaScript within the main Bootstrap repo.

 -----